-This year, I’ve been focusing a lot on leading a more healthy lifestyle.
+This year, I’ve been focusing on leading a more healthy lifestyle.
 Bullet journaling has helped me a lot with this goal.
 In college, I neglected self care often and felt stressed out most days.
 I wasn’t cooking much or staying active.
 During my senior year, I pulled more than a few all nighters and felt fatigued the next day.
 That unhealthy lifestyle followed me after graduation.
 I’m 25 now and really want to put wellness first.

 I’m so happy that I started a habit tracker page in my bullet journal!
 The main things I track are my mood, anxiety levels, water intake, exercise, if I cooked that day, and self care.
 It’s nice to check off your accomplishments and see everything down on paper.